Basic Knot Invariants

 Under-crossing

-Notice that the unknotting number can be much smaller than the crossing number.
-The stevedore knot has 6 crossings but unknotting number 1 - you only need to change one crossing to unknot it!
+Key insight: The unknotting number can be much smaller than the crossing number.
+The stevedore knot has 6 crossings but unknotting number 1 -- you only need to change one crossing to unknot it.
+Computing exact unknotting numbers remains an active area of research.

 Knot Signature Calculator

 The signature is an integer-valued knot invariant derived from the Seifert matrix.
-It can distinguish knots and detect chirality - mirror images have opposite signatures!
+It can distinguish knots and detect chirality -- mirror images have opposite signatures.

 Signature (σ)